Sparking a Conversation Around Policing in NYC

 To turn talk into action, visitors are invited to send a postcard to the mayor.
 People choose the policy proposals most important to them—from, “Police shouldn’t be disciplining kids in school” to, “If police want to read our emails, they should have to get a warrant”—and add them to a pre-stamped postcard dropped into a special “ballot box.”
 The NYCLU delivered more than 2,000 of these cards to Mayor Bill de Blasio upon his reelection in late 2017.

 IDEO and the NYCLU also led an interactive campaign event at the Brooklyn Academy of Music.
 Residents, students, philanthropists, and police were led through an exercise called Creative Tensions, positioning themselves around the room according to their views on everything from surveillance technology to school safety.
-Four experts helped guide the conversation: former assistant district attorney of Suffolk County, MA Adam Foss, Sheriff Jerry Clayton, director Liesl Tommy, and NYCLU organizer Brandon Holmes.
+Experts helped guide the conversation including Sheriff Jerry Clayton, director Liesl Tommy, and NYCLU organizer Brandon Holmes.
 The process allowed participants to see how fluid people’s positions can be.

 Listening NYC has now reached thousands of New Yorkers at more than 35 locations.
 Schools, from a public middle school to the John Jay College of Criminal Justice, have requested visits from the Listening Room, and the installation’s modular design has inspired new incarnations on topics including student safety and discipline.